Do you even need a site?

 These organisations/individuals are likely to be looking at your site at work – commonly on a computer with an average screen.
 PDF documents are okay for this if you need to use them.
 They are less suitable for someone reading documents on a phone as they don’t resize easily on different screens.

 You want and need media coverage to increase awareness of your services and to gather new volunteers.
-Media organisations are interested in ‘news’… which means new stuff.
+Media organisations are interested in ‘news’… which,of course, means new stuff.
 A milestone (100th person helped this year… 10 years celebration with cake/key guest… new building or new programme…).

 Useful ways you can meet these goals: